Sanjay0605/Herbal-Help-Hospital-Managament-System/README.md

 Details about doctor and patients can be accessed using admin.Also the username and passwords .

-Final report and mid term report has also been included.
+Final report and mid term report have also been included.